Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ## [Databricks notebooks](https://github.com/Defra-Data-Science-Centre-of-Excellence/CDAP_demo_notebooks/tree/main/Databricks_notebooks)

+Databricks notebooks can be used for writing Python, SQL, and R code, as well as a combination of the languages all within the same notebook.

 You can find a video showing an example workflow in Databricks, using geospatial data from the governed data in CDAP to create a dashboard using Python, [here](https://defra.sharepoint.com/sites/Community448/Comms/Forms/AllItems.aspx?id=%2Fsites%2FCommunity448%2FComms%2FRecordings%2FCDAP%5Fdemo%5FPart2%5Fapples%5FTrim%2Emp4&parent=%2Fsites%2FCommunity448%2FComms%2FRecordings&nav=%7B%22playbackOptions%22%3A%7B%22startTimeInSeconds%22%3A0%2E95829%7D%7D).

 Here you can find demo and training notebooks that work in Databricks itself.